erif/paintings/README.md

 paintings
 =========

-Showcase and promote work of cuban street painters
+Showcase and promote work of Cuban street painters.